 The module is based on weekly lectures and seminars for 15 weeks.
 This weekly 3-hour session will be organised on the basis of lectures, seminar workshops (including use of a range of media) and group debates.
 Students are expected to attend all lectures.
 In addition, students are expected to undertake 6-7 hours independent reading/study per week and to use the knowledge gained in seminar workshops and group discussions.

 On successful completion of the unit students will be able to:

-- Demonstrate an understanding of the key victimological theories on youth engagement in violent crime.
+1. Demonstrate an understanding of key victimological theories.

 Davies, P, Francis, P & Greer, C. (2007) Victim, Crime and Society, Sage Publications